centraldogma99/centraldogma99/README.md

 - 🌱 I’m currently learning
 Node.js Backend development

 - 📫 How to reach me
-central.dogma99@gmail.com
+Email: central.dogma99@gmail.com
+Discord: Osol2#7777

 <!---
 centraldogma99/centraldogma99 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.